jyerro91/cheatsheet-notes/Lessons/azure/fundamentals/architectural-components.md

 > [!abstract]
 > *Azure offers more global regions than any other cloud provider with 60+ regions representing over 140 countries*

+- Areas of the world where Azure has a **set of datacenters** (min 3 in a set)
+- Usually regions are connected to another region to make region pair
+- Region pairs have highest speed connections and special treatment during Azure updates
 - Regions are made up of one or more datacenters in close proximity
 - Provide flexibility and scale to reduce customer latency
 - Preserve data residency with a comprehensive compliance offering